Minister for Housing (Scotland)

+In June 2025, the junior ministerial position was abolished and replaced with the position of Cabinet Secretary for Housing.

 History

 From 1999 to 2000 Communities was the responsibility of the Minister for Communities and from 2000 to 2003 was the responsibility of the Minister for Social Justice, both of which were Cabinet positions.
 The Minister for Communities was reinstated after the 2003 Scottish Parliament election.
 The Sport portfolio was the responsibility of Deputy Minister for Communities and Sport from 2000 to 2001 in the Dewar Government (which was not a cabinet position).
 From 2000 to 2001 the Minister for the Environment, Sport and Culture was the Cabinet Minister with whose responsibilities included sport.
 From 2001 to 2003 these roles were combined in the Minister for Communities and Sport, which was renamed the Minister for Tourism, Culture and Sport after the addition of the tourism portfolio, following the 2003 election.

 The Salmond government, elected following the 2007 Scottish Parliament election created the junior post of Minister for Communities and Sport, combining the Sport and Communities portfolios.
 The minister assisted the Cabinet Secretary for Health and Wellbeing.

 In September 2012 the junior post of Minister for Housing and Welfare was announced, with a portfolio intended to reflect the important role of housing in aiding economic recovery and the challenges that face those in poverty.

 On 18 May 2016 the post of Minister for Social Security was created and the Housing and Welfare brief was split between that post and Minister for Local Government and Housing.

+After the election of Humza Yousaf as First Minister, the Housing brief was again split from other portfolios and was again an area in its own right and Paul McLennan was appointed to the position.

+In June 2025, John Swinney reshuffled the government upon the return of Màiri McAllan from maternity leave.
+He appointed her as Cabinet Secretary for Housing and abolished the junior ministerial role.

+Overview

+The Minister for Housing had specific responsibility for promoting and coordinating policy in support of: